 How to choose vintage engagement rings: style, metal, carat

 Vintage-style engagement rings will always attract a lot of attention from the bride because of their classic look and intricate details.
 Real vintage ring sets definitely have some sentimental and historical value about them.
 But with modern technology, any cut or style can be achieved when creating vintage-inspired engagement rings.
 Older rings were not crafted to face modern reality.
 Visual effect was the priority, while durability, especially before the Industrial Revolution, did not seem to be of great importance.

 Today’s high manufacturing standards raise the bar for jewelers to make not only sophisticated, but also everlasting engagement rings.
 Just as newlyweds wish that their alliance will last a lifetime, they want the same for their wedding rings.
 Vintage engagement rings with lab-grown diamonds will create such an opportunity.
 Vintage-style engagement rings can be personalized and adjusted to fit the style and size of the wearer, which normally cannot be done to the old engagement rings.
 They could be chosen in any metal: platinum, white gold, yellow gold, or rose gold.

 Celebrity vintage engagement rings

-We encourage you to be inspired by the celebrities, choose the very best for the special day to make the moment memorable.
-Combining the best traditions and innovative approach is a part of the ‘something old, something new’ idea, and vintage engagement rings with lab diamonds symbolize the concept in depth.
+We encourage you to be inspired by the celebrities and choose the very best for the special day to make the moment memorable.
+Combining the best traditions with an innovative approach is part of the ‘something old, something new’ idea, and vintage engagement rings with lab-grown diamonds symbolize the concept in depth.